Universal Polynomials for Tautological Integrals on Hilbert Schemes

-\begin{nprop} Let $S$ be a smooth, projective, connected surface, let $L$ be a line bundle on $S$, and let $T_1, \ldots, T_k$ be analytic singularity types.
-Suppose $L$ is $N$-very ample, where $N$ is an integer depending on the types $T_i$, and let $d$ be the sum of the codimensions of the $T_i$.
-There is a rational polynomial $G$ of degree $k$ in 4 variables, depending only on the $T_i$, such that in a general $\PP^d \subseteq |L|$ the number of curves having precisely $k$ singularities of types $T_i$ is

-The same statement holds when the $T_i$ are topological types. \end{nprop} A similar proposition has recently been obtained by Li and Tzeng in \cite{LT}.
-They additionally treat the case where the types are such that some are analytic and some are topological.
+\begin{nprop} \curveCountProp \end{nprop} A similar proposition has recently been obtained by Li and Tzeng in \cite{LT}.
+They also treat the case where the types are such that some are analytic and some are topological.

-\begin{remark} We will not be concerned with the range of validity for the universal polynomial, and refrain from making the $N$ in the statement of the proposition explicit.
-Instead, we will simply take $N$ large enough whenever the $N$-very ampleness of $L$ is required, it will be clear that $N$ depends only on the types $T_i$.
-A value for $N$ may be recovered from the proof, but already in the case of nodal singularities, the $N$ provided by this method is known to be larger than required by a factor of 5; compare our model \cite{gottsche} with \cite{KST}. \end{remark}
+\begin{remark} We will not be concerned with the precise ampleness condition required on $L$ for the universal polynomial to give the correct answer, and refrain from making the $N$ in the statement of the proposition explicit.
+Instead, we will take $N$ large enough whenever the $N$-very ampleness of $L$ is required; it will be clear that $N$ depends only on the types $T_i$.
+A value for $N$ may be recovered from the proof, but already in the case of nodal singularities, the $N$ provided by this method is known to be larger than required by a factor of 5; compare the bounds obtained by our model \cite{gottsche} with those obtained by \cite{KST}. \end{remark}